The Biggest Data-Wasting Apps for Android Users

 Google Maps

 Google Maps is more dependent on your personal needs.
 Most people don’t need a map in their daily lives; it’s only while traveling to a new place that we really need the app.
 Those situations, however, are when we’re most likely to be without a stable Wi-Fi connection.
-With the images, constant updates, and live narration, Google Maps can put quite a strain on your data allotment.
+With high-resolution satellite imagery, constant updates, and live navigation features, Google Maps can put quite a strain on your data allotment.
+Using Google Maps for navigation typically uses between 0.5 MB and 5 MB of data per hour, though this can vary based on usage and map detail.

 There’s no way to prevent data usage during live navigation, but you can prepare ahead of time.